-- Provide visual feedback to the audience to help them better understand the connection between their actions and the music they hear: - Show the raw audience data and the instantaneous volume for each group. - Show which group is the current winner. - Show which type of musical logic each group is using. - Show which groups have become tacet for the remainder of the piece.
+- Provide visual feedback to the audience to help them better understand the connection between their actions and the music they hear: - $\circ$ $\,$ Show the raw audience data and the instantaneous volume for each group. - Show which group is the current winner. - Show which type of musical logic each group is using. - Show which groups have become tacet for the remainder of the piece.

-Draw a rectangle for each group and position it in a two-dimensional space to match the group's location in the audience.
+• Draw a rectangle for each group and position it in a two-dimensional space to match the group's location in the audience.
 Label it with information about the musicians and audience members in the group.
-(The figure above is from the 25player version of the piece, not the 15-player version.)

 - Fill each rectangle using two superimposed rectangles which alpha-blend to create a single perceived fill color. - Fill the lower rectangle in grey based on the group's raw audience data.
-RGB values vary from (0, 0, 0) for 0.0 audience data to (102, 102, 102) for 1.0 audience data. - Fill in the upper rectangle based on the group's instantaneous volume and lightstick color: - Red-stick groups vary from RGB values (0, 0, 0) to (255, 0, 0) as instantaneous volume varies from 0.0 to 1.0. - $\circ$ Blue-stick groups vary from RGB values (0, 0, 0) to (0, 0, 255). - Set the alpha value of the upper rectangle based on the group's current musical logic:
+RGB values vary from (0, 0, 0) for 0.0 audience data to (102, 102, 102) for 1.0 audience data. - Fill in the upper rectangle based on the group's instantaneous volume and lightstick color: - Red-stick groups vary from RGB values (0, 0, 0) to (255, 0, 0) as instantaneous volume varies from 0.0 to 1.0. - Blue-stick groups vary from RGB values (0, 0, 0) to (0, 0, 255). - Set the alpha value of the upper rectangle based on the group's current musical logic: